Garda Colm Horkan’s remains due to return home to Mayo on Friday

 “And then you realise its a man who had been working in the town almost 20 years, and that it was outside out front door; that a guard was shot and there’s a bullet hole on our front wall . . . it’s just terrible.
 God, when you think if it, a man went out to work and he never went home.
 We know all the gardaí, they are all good guys.
 Colm was a quiet guy, I ran into him on a couple of occasions for different things, a real nice guy.
 The whole thing is just so sad.”

-Garda sources said the 44-year-old suspect, a mechanic from Castlerea who had recently spent time in the UK, somehow secured Det Gda Horkan’s pistol from him and discharged 15 shots from it, many of the bullets being fire into nearby buildings and a number of shots hitting the victim and killing him at the scene.
+Garda sources said the 44-year-old suspect, who is from Castlerea and had recently spent time in the UK, somehow secured Det Gda Horkan’s pistol from him and discharged 15 shots from it, many of the bullets being fire into nearby buildings and a number of shots hitting the victim and killing him at the scene.

-Books of condolence have been opened around the country following the shooting dead of Det Gda Colm Horkan in Co Roscommon on Wednesday night.
+Books of condolence have been opened around the country following the shooting dead of Det Gda Horkan on Wednesday night.

-Lord Mayor of Dublin, Tom Brabazon and the Mayor of Cork County Ian Doyle have expressed their condolences to the family and colleagues of Detective Colm Horkan who was killed in Castlerea Co Roscommon, on Wednesday night.
+Lord Mayor of Dublin, Tom Brabazon and the Mayor of Cork County Ian Doyle have expressed their condolences to the family and colleagues of Detective Garda Horkan.

-Books of condolences have also been opened at Garda stations across the State while in Dublin Lord Mayor Tom Brabazon Brabazon opened an online book of condolences which will remain available until Tuesday.
+Books of condolences have also been opened at Garda stations across the State.

-All messages of sympathy will be printed and forwarded in book form to the assistant Garda Commissioner in Dublin for passing on to the family of Detective Garda Horkan.

 Vigil

-Hundreds of people attended a vigil in the town on Thursday night.
+Hundreds of people attended a vigil in Castlerea on Thursday night.
 Garda colleagues joined community leaders for prayers to remember the deceased officer.

 Supt Goretti Sheridan of Castlerea Garda Station thanked the local community for standing in support of the local members of the force .